kfcmmm123/MQTT-Server/README.md

 - Confirm MQTT credentials match ACL configuration

 **Broker stops responding with continuous client reconnections**
-> **IMPORTANT**: This indicates a critical broker failure!
+> **IMPORTANT**: This indicates a critical broker failure or client ID conflict!

+**Root cause**: When a client disconnects without properly closing, the broker retains the session.
+If the client (or server) tries to reconnect with the same client ID, the broker attempts to connect both the old session and the new connection, causing a conflict loop where it keeps kicking one and connecting the other.

+Prevention (already implemented):
+- Python clients use unique client IDs (`base-hostname-PID`) and MQTT v5 with clean start + session expiry 0
+- ESP32 firmware uses MAC-based unique client IDs (e.g., `pumps01-A1B2C3D4`)
+- Broker expires persistent client sessions after 1 day of inactivity

+Immediate fix:
+1. Stop the broker immediately: `taskkill /IM mosquitto.exe /F` (Windows) or `sudo systemctl stop mosquitto` (Linux)
-- Stop the broker immediately and wait until `netstat -ano | findstr :1883` shows no output
+2. Wait until `netstat -ano | findstr :1883` shows no output
-- Restart Jupyter/kernel to clear client connections
+3. Restart Jupyter/kernel to clear Python client connections
-- **Root cause**: Server failure causes clients to reconnect with same client IDs, creating connection conflicts that overwhelm the broker
+4. Restart the broker: `mosquitto -v -c mosquitto.conf`

 **Broker startup fails**
 - Check for existing broker process: `netstat -ano | findstr :1883`